 MESSAGE FROM THE PRESIDENT

-HCCI can celebrate its many contributions to the village of Harlem though documented accomplishments.
-In thirty-two years, HCCI has created an 80-building affordable housing portfolio that yields more than 3,000 units of affordable housing along with many homeownership apartments.
-Our property portfolio includes over 60-retail stores in Harlem where landmark venues reside such as Settepani, Chocolat, Vinateria, Sexy Taco, ESO Harlem, Peque Vino, Popeyes 145th, Pathmark 145th, Raw Space, Grandma’s Toys, Mia’s Bathhouse for Pets, Silicon Harlem at HCCI Bradhurst, Mount Sinai-St. Luke’s Clinic, the Victoria Theater Housing Development Fund Corp 125th project and many more.
-This demonstrates HCCI’s commitment and promise of community partnership with public, private and small business communities to the benefit of the Harlem community and local residents.
+HCCI can celebrate its many contributions to the village of Harlem through documented accomplishments.
+In thirty-two years, HCCI has created an 80-building affordable housing portfolio that yields more than 3,500 units of affordable housing along with many homeownership apartments.
+Our property portfolio includes over 70-retail stores in Harlem where landmark venues reside such as Settepani, Chocolat, Vinateria, Sexy Taco, ESO Harlem, Peque Vino, Popeyes 145th, Pathmark 145th, Raw Space, Grandma’s Toys, Mia’s Bathhouse for Pets, Silicon Harlem at HCCI Bradhurst, Mount Sinai-St. Luke’s Clinic, the Victoria Theater Housing Development Fund Corp 125th project, and many more.
+This demonstrates HCCI’s commitment and promise of community partnership with public, private, and small business communities to the benefit of the Harlem community and local residents.

-In the area of real estate construction and preservation, in the last 10 years, HCCI has successfully preserved more than 1,500 apartments in collaboration with New York City Department of Housing Preservation and Development (“HPD”), New York State Housing and Community Renewal (“HCR”) and U.S. Housing and Urban Development (“HUD”) housing preservation programs.
-In our affordable housing preservation strategy HCCI has maintained its commitment to long-term Harlem residents by entering into 40-year regulatory agreements with federal, state and local housing agencies to continuously preserve affordable housing and building newly constructed affordable housing units.
+In the area of real estate construction and preservation, in the last 10 years, HCCI has successfully preserved more than 1,500 apartments in collaboration with the New York City Department of Housing Preservation and Development (“HPD”), New York State Housing and Community Renewal (“HCR”) and U.S. Housing and Urban Development (“HUD”) housing preservation programs.
+In our affordable housing preservation strategy, HCCI has maintained its commitment to long-term Harlem residents by entering into 40-year regulatory agreements with federal, state, and local housing agencies to continuously preserve affordable housing and build newly constructed affordable housing units.

 In 2018, we completed the rehabilitation of a 10-unit affordable Cooperative apartment building located on East 129th Street.
-I have stated previously, under my stewardship, HCCI will not rest until Harlem residents can permanently reside in this community with fear of being priced out.
+I have stated previously, that HCCI will not rest until Harlem residents can permanently reside in this community without fear of being priced out.

 Our current projects include: